Updated July 2021

 Get Healthy Tips Sent to Your Phone!

-What Happens During a Vasectomy
+What Happens During a Vasectomy?

-During a vasectomy, a surgeon makes a cut or two in the skin of the scrotum to get to the vas deferens, the tubes that carry sperm from your testes into your semen.
+During a vasectomy, a surgeon makes a cut or two in the skin of the scrotum to get to the vas deferens.
+These are the tubes that carry sperm from your testes into your semen.
 The surgeon then cuts the vas deferens, making it impossible for sperm to exit your body.

 Potential Vasectomy Risks

 Complications are rare.
 Minor risks after surgery include bruising, swelling, inflammation, and infection.
 Tell your doctor if you have pain or swelling that lasts more than a few days.

 Having a vasectomy shouldn’t affect your sex life — erection, ejaculation, and orgasm will happen as before.
 A vasectomy does not cause erectile dysfunction.
 The only change is that your semen no longer contains sperm.

 But remember that a vasectomy doesn’t protect against sexually transmitted diseases (STDs).
 A condom is still the best defense against STDs.

 To learn more about vasectomy surgery, visit the UPMC Men’s Health Center or call 1-877-641-4636 (4MEN) to make an appointment.